minhhai2209/forge-docs-snapshot/mirror/set-up-cicd/index.md

 While this tutorial is largely focused on Bitbucket Cloud pipelines, we also provide general guidance for GitHub users.

+While we use the following command for simplicity in our guide `npm install --global @forge/cli`, we recommend that you **pin the CLI major version** in your CI/CD pipeline to avoid breaking changes interfering with your pipelines.

+Example: `npm install --global @forge/cli@12`

+Pinning the CLI major version ensures that your pipeline only installs the latest minor upgrades within the specified semantic version range, such as `12.x` in the above example.
+This protects your pipeline from any breaking changes introduced by later major versions.

 ## Step 1: Create a pipeline from scratch

 GitHub uses Actions to define CI/CD workflows (similar to how Bitbucket uses Pipelines).
 Refer to the